 Heather has used her expertise to address a variety of exposure scenarios including occupational exposures, consumer use of products, exposures to bystanders, take-home exposures experienced by household contacts of workers, community exposures, industrial accidents, explosions, and spills.

 Amber Banducci, MPH

-Amber is a health scientist with a Master’s of Public Health degree, and a BA in Integrative Physiology and Ecology and Evolutionary Biology.
+Amber is a Managing Risk Assessment Scientist with a Master’s of Public Health degree, and a BA in Integrative Physiology and Ecology and Evolutionary Biology.
 Her academic training includes epidemiology, biostatistics, environmental and occupational health, public health policy and law, immunology, human physiology, and endocrinology.